pagkly/Zed/Investopedia3/Heston Model Definition.md

 ## Heston Model Versus Black-Scholes

-The Black-Scholes model for option pricing was introduced in 1970 and served as one of the first models for helping investors derive a price associated with an option on a [security](https://www.investopedia.com/terms/s/security.asp).
+The Black-Scholes model for option pricing was introduced in 1970 and served as one of the first models for helping investors derive a price associated with an option on a [[security]](https://www.investopedia.com/terms/s/security.asp).
 In general it helped to promote option investing as it created a model for analyzing the price of options on various securities.

 Both the Black-Scholes and Heston Model are based on underlying calculations that can be coded and programmed through advanced Excel or other quantitative systems.
 The Black-Scholes model is calculated from the following:

-> Black-Scholes Formula (See also: [Black-Scholes Model](https://www.investopedia.com/terms/b/blackscholes.asp))
+> Black-Scholes Formula (See also: [[Black-Scholes Model]](https://www.investopedia.com/terms/b/blackscholes.asp))
 > The Black-Scholes call option formula is calculated by multiplying the stock price by the cumulative standard normal probability distribution function.
 Thereafter, the net present value (NPV) of the strike price multiplied by the cumulative standard normal distribution is subtracted from the resulting value of the previous calculation.
 In mathematical notation, C = S \* N(d1) – Ke^(-r \* T) \* N(d2).
 Conversely, the value of a put option could be calculated using the formula: P = Ke^(-r \* T) \* N(-d2) – S \* N(-d1).
 In both formulas, S is the stock price, K is the strike price, r is the risk-free interest rate, and T is the time to maturity.
 The formula for d1 is: (ln(S/K) + (r + (Annualized Volatility)^2/2) \* T)/(Annualized Volatility \* (T^(0.5))).
 The formula for d2 is: d1 – (Annualized Volatility) \* (T^(0.5)).

 The Heston Model is noteworthy because it seeks to provide for one of the main limitations of the Black-Scholes model which holds volatility constant.
 The use of stochastic variables in the Heston Model provides for the notion that volatility is not constant but arbitrary.